Mark-Assessment/n-parsley-parsleys-pcs-M4-2/README.md

 #### Home Page

+The home page will introduce a user to the site's main prupose, as well as providing easy navigation elements to all other pages within the site.
+Featured products will also be available on the home page to entice users to click on said products initially.

 <div align=center>
     <img src="./design/wireframes/home-page.png" >
 </div>

 #### All Products Page

+The all products page will have all products returned based on a filter. users can sort, filter and change which types of products show up on this page.

+The products will be in their own individual cards and laid on the page using the bootstrap grid system.

 <div align=center>
     <img src="./design/wireframes/all-products.png" >
 </div>

 #### Build Your Own Page

+The 'Build Your Own' page will be the main focus of the site, and will allow users to interactively build their own PC.

+Users will be able to drag and drop products onto the PC in order of assembly.
+The products they chose will automatically update their cart so that they can purchase all of the required products, or pay a small fee at the end of building to have the PC built for them.

+When chosing parts for the PC, only parts that are compatible with the previously selected components will be available.

 <div align=center>
     <img src="./design/wireframes/build-you-own.png" >
 </div>